shichenz1999/oss-taapp/src/claude_chat_impl/README.md

 ```

 The suite patches Anthropic interactions to keep runs fast and deterministic
-while covering the registration and settings logic.
+while covering the registration, message conversion, and settings logic.